Toloka/docs/en/api/concepts/get-bonus-list.md

 ## Query example {#request-example}

-You can set up the display of the list of rewards in parts (for example, 10 rewards at a time):
+You can set up the display of the list of bonuses in parts (for example, 10 bonuses at a time):

-1. Show the first 10 rewards, starting with the one with the lowest ID.
+1. Show the first 10 bonuses, starting with the one with the lowest ID.
-1. Show the remaining rewards (10 at a time) in ascending order.
+1. Show the remaining bonuses (10 at a time) in ascending order.

-**Show the first 10 rewards**
+**Show the first 10 bonuses**

 {% list tabs %}